leedahee/Social-Impact/README.md

 # Social-Impact
-For successful implementation of innovation program and subsequent use of a facility in Flint area, I wanted to figure out estimated needs around that area.
-With assumption that people who are interested in technology, innovation, or entrepreneurship would join a certain group, which is biggest group at 'MeetUp' regarding those interests, I grabbed information about location of members and visualized the distribution of them.
+For successful implementation of innovation program and subsequent use of a facility in Flint area, I wanted to estimate needs around that area.
+With assumption that people who are interested in technology, innovation, or entrepreneurship would join a certain group which is a biggest group at MeetUp regarding those interests, I gathered geographic information of members and visualized them.

 ### Visualize the distribution of members(red) and event(green)
-Red dot represents each individuals in the group and green does event.
-What we can see here is events are held downtown Flint and substantial amount of people who live outside of Flint visit or have desire to join the event.
+Red dot represents each individuals in the group and green does events.
+We can observe that the events are held downtown Flint and substantial amount of people who live outside of Flint.
+Many people have traveled to Flint to join the event.
 <img src="https://cloud.githubusercontent.com/assets/24194372/23112786/2123d82a-f701-11e6-80f1-21f46560a685.jpg" width="500">
 <img src="https://cloud.githubusercontent.com/assets/24194372/23112791/2b6bc2d4-f701-11e6-882b-f205da4f03a0.jpg" width="500">
 <img src="https://cloud.githubusercontent.com/assets/24194372/23112794/2d62d096-f701-11e6-9afb-893c5d7070b3.jpg" width="500">